 The really surprising part was and is the Medical Care part.
 All subcomponents of that index are now decelerating, although pharmaceuticals are doing so in a slightly less-dramatic fashion than medical professional services.
 This is very outside of anyone’s forecast ranges.
 It is possible this is just payback for the rises the previous year, but if that’s the case then it’s not going to continue.
 Is it possible that we suddenly have reined in the price of medical care by making it hard to acquire?
 I suppose that’s possible, but I would think the better bet is that the composition of services is changing as people are paying for more out of pocket – so we buy the band-aid rather than the tourniquet, and that looks like lower prices.
 It is, however, really hard to tell at this point and that’s the main remaining conundrum.

 I said up top that the important hurricane effects, notably in Motor Vehicles but also in Shelter, have not been felt yet.
 (Read more about these upcoming effects in my column “Some Effects on Inflation from Harvey and Irma”).
 Moreover, the next few months will see core CPI comparisons of 0.12%, 0.15%, and 0.18% from last year.
 Accordingly, I think core which is currently at 1.69% will be at 1.77% next month, 1.82% the following month, and 1.84% the month after that.
 Importantly, none of that is enough to scare the Fed into hiking again, and with the hurricane damage I think they’ll eschew further rate hikes for a while.
 However, they will probably start reducing the balance sheet, and if they can manage to sustain that – reverse QE, but holding policy rates down – then they will have lucked into the “right” policy that could keep inflation’s peak in the 3%-4% range rather than the 5%+ trajectory that many of their other paths have.
 I am skeptical they will stay the course, because reverse QE will have bad effects on asset prices.
-But it’s a start.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+But it’s a start.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.